 $16,000 contribution each year in stock index fund for 30 years = $1,543,498.92 in today’s dollars

 Now we’re talking!
 Carole will end up with over $1.5 million by consistently putting her 40% savings in the market and utilizing a set it and forget it approach.

 As you can see, by not taking any risk, you are actually putting your savings in tremendous danger when you account for inflation.
 If your money does not grow faster than inflation, it loses purchasing power.
 Walt found this out the hard way.

 Savings accounts can be a useful tool to hold money that needs to be accessed quickly, like your emergency fund or for any short-term goals such as buying a home or saving for a wedding, but that’s about it.

 The stock market simply offers the greatest risk-adjusted return on your money and is a truly incredible wealth building tool.
 The power of compounding is real and is more effective the earlier you start investing.

 Remember, the longer you are invested the greater the compounding effect (think of that green line) – so while the best time to get started was yesterday, the second best time is today.
 Your money will work tirelessly for you as time marches on, enabling you to focus on the more meaningful things in life.

 It is also important to put new money to work in the stock market on a consistent basis.
-This way, if the market does go down, (which it will do) your contributions will buy fresh shares at lower prices which helps smooth out the volatility and provides more substantial long-term growth for your portfolio.
-This is also a helpful method if you are just starting out with investing and want to invest a portion of your savings evenly over a specified amount of time instead of jumping in all at once.
+This way, if the market does go down, (which it will do many times) your contributions will buy fresh shares at lower prices which helps smooth out the volatility and provides more substantial long-term growth for your portfolio.

 And I promise, your future inflation-protected self will thank you every single day for making the simple choice to invest your money in the stock market instead of hiding it in a “safe” savings account.